- NBC News' Chief Medical Editor

 - Author and monthly contributor

-Nancy Snyderman has reported on wide-ranging medical topics affecting both men and women and has traveled the world extensively, reporting from many of the world's most troubled areas.
-She is on staff in the Department of the Otolaryngology-Head and Neck Surgery at the University of Pennsylvania.
+She has reported on wide-ranging topics affecting all strata of society and has traveled the world extensively, reporting from many of the world’s most troubled areas.
+Snyderman also serves on the board of directors for GE’s Healthymagination, as well as the Institute for Healthcare Improvement, and The Forman School in Litchfield, Connecticut.
+She is on faculty in the Department of Otolaryngology – Head and Neck Surgery at the University of Pennsylvania.

-Nancy Snyderman attended medical school at the University of Nebraska and continued with residencies in Pediatrics and Ear, Nose, and Throat Surgery at the University of Pittsburgh.
-She joined the surgical staff at the University of Arkansas in 1983 and began her broadcasting career shortly after at KATV the ABC affiliates in Little Rock, Arkansas.
+Snyderman attended medical school at the University of Nebraska and continued with residencies in Pediatrics and Ear, Nose, and Throat Surgery at the University of Pittsburgh.
+She joined the surgical staff at the University of Arkansas in 1983 and began her broadcasting career shortly after at KATV, the ABC affiliate in Little Rock, Arkansas.